protein for runners

 Two of these giant coconut milk waffles with blueberries weigh in at 17 grams of protein for only 450 calories.

-But there’s a difference between minimum requirements for protein for runners and optimum.
+But there’s a difference between minimum requirements for protein for runners and optimum

 Because we’re not just looking for the bare minimum.
 We want to know what’s optimum for both health and athletic goals.

-The authors of the study did find that those how increased their protein intakes did gain about 25% more muscle than those who only met the minimum.
+The authors of the study did find that those who increased their protein intakes did gain about 25% more muscle than those who only met the minimum.
 That’s certainly significant enough to pay attention to.

 As runners we don’t want huge muscle gains, but we do want to be strong and lean to run fast and stay injury free.
 This particular study indicates that 1.6 grams a day per kilo is ideal, but going higher than that has no muscular benefit.